 Four years before that in 2005, the company presented its first children’s production, “The Gruffalo”, a stage adaptation of Julia Donaldson and Axel Scheffler’s award-winning children’s picture book.
 The production toured the UK widely and enjoyed six highly successful West End Christmas seasons.

 In 2008, the company produced its first season in London of “The Tiger Who Came To Tea”, an adaptation by David Wood of the classic children’s book by Judith Kerr.
-This production has gone on to be performed over the last ten years across the UK, in the West End on several occasions, in the Middle East, Hong Kong, Singapore, Australia and on four separate visits to China, where it will return once again later this year.
+This production has gone on to be performed over the last twelve years across the UK, in the West End on several occasions (including, most recently, at the Haymarket Theatre over Christmas 2019/20), in the Middle East, Hong Kong, Singapore, Australia and on several separate visits to China.
 In 2011, the production was nominated for a Best Entertainment Olivier Award.